Velocidex/velociraptor-docs/content/artifact_references/pages/windows.forensics.solarwindssunburst.md

 name: Windows.Forensics.SolarwindsSunburst

 description: |
-    &quot;SolarWinds.Orion.Core.BusinessLayer.dll is a SolarWinds digitally-signed component of the Orion software framework that contains a backdoor that communicates via HTTP to third party servers.&quot;
+    "SolarWinds.Orion.Core.BusinessLayer.dll is a SolarWinds digitally-signed component of the Orion software framework that contains a backdoor that communicates via HTTP to third party servers."

     We can look for evidence of this dll by first performing a YARA search on the MFT across all drives, then applying an additional FireEye-supplied rule against the file found via MFT.